kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 rm ncbi_human_c_genes.tar
 ```

-Note, these are already in BLAST database format so ready to use with IgBLAST.
+Note, these are already in BLAST database format so ready to use with `IgBLAST`.

 This database doesn't include the TR constant regions, so these need to be obtained from IMGT using the cut&paste method.
 ```